mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-03.md

 ## Introduction
 After completing the prompt flow challenge, it's time to start investigating, how you can write code to utilize the AI services.

+The Azure OpenAI library configures a client for use with Azure OpenAI and provides additional strongly typed extension support for request and response models specific to Azure OpenAI scenarios.

 ## Description
 Now you’ll dive into .NET Core development by creating a simple console application and use your own data with Azure OpenAI models created in previous challenge.